 Wait, Walmarts Are Actually Different?

 Of course, retailers take other factors into consideration, such as retail leakage and surplus (how high the demand for a given product is within a community versus how much potential exists for that demand to be met within the community or immediate area), incentives local economic development agencies offer them, and more.
-I've heard several cases in which a few communities all make a short list because they meet all of the requirements, but that beautifully developed natural environment, especially friendly people or warmer climate, gives one the edge.
-But next time you visit a place for the first time, you don't have to look far to get an idea or two about the lifestyles of its population.
+I've heard several cases in which a few communities all make a short list because they meet all of the requirements, but that beautifully developed natural environment, especially friendly people or warmer climate, gives one community an edge over another.
+It still comes down to the buying preferences and habits of the people in a place, and that reflects the lives they lead.
+Next time you visit a place for the first time, you don't have to look far to get an idea or two about the lifestyles of its population.

 In most cases, the business strategists have already done that work for you.
 Take good look around at what retail stores and restaurants have located there, and consider the "typical" patrons of these businesses.
 Go inside.
 This type of research even impacts the items you'll see at the checkout line or on the menu.